 18. Examinations and Assessment Process

-All personal data produced and processed for the purpose of examinations and assessment will be subject to a student's right of access under the DPA 1998, except where an exemption applies.
+All personal data produced and processed for the purpose of examinations and assessment will be subject to a student's right of access under Data Protection legislation, except where an exemption applies.

-Examination scripts are expressly exempted from the data subject's right of access.
+Examination scripts are expressly exempted from the data subject's right of access (see DPA18 Sch 2 Pt 4 S.25 (1) above).
 This means that the University is under no obligation to permit examination candidates to have access to either original scripts or copies of those scripts.
-Examination means any process for determining the knowledge intelligence skill or ability of a candidate by reference to his performance in any test work or other activity, thus written assessment work and field work are covered.
+"Exam" means "an academic, professional or other examination used for determining the knowledge, intelligence, skill or ability of a candidate and may include an exam consisting of an assessment of the candidate's performance while undertaking work or any other activity" [DPA 2018 refers], thus written assessment work and field work are covered.
 However this exemption is discretionary and the University may still choose to provide a script under a subject access request.

 Provision of feedback on both formative and summative assessment is increasingly seen as an important part of the educational process to promote learning and facilitate improvement.
 In order to provide feedback "in intelligible form" academic areas must ensure that examiners write comments that are readily comprehensible, in the absence of the script, to reduce the likelihood that the University will only be able to meet this requirement by producing the script.

-The DPA 1998 provides data subjects with the specific right to be informed of the logic of any purely automated decision that significantly affects them.
-The University's Faculty and School examination boards review and validate the results of each student, taking into account such variables as personal circumstances and health issues.
+Data Protection legislation provides data subjects with the specific right to be informed of the logic of (or to object to) any purely automated decision that significantly affects them.
+The University's School examination boards review and validate the results of each student, taking into account such variables as personal circumstances and health issues, therefore this process should be transparent to students.

 It should be noted that examination board minutes and related documentation which concerns general discussions, e.g. about moderation standards, will very likely be accessible to individuals under the Freedom of Information (Scotland) Act 2002, (FOISA) unless an exemption can be claimed.

-To comply with the University's obligations under both DPA and FOISA legislation, clerks to the Examination Boards should ensure that the minutes of meetings are prepared so that the recording of discussions about specific students is kept separate from that of general business matters.
+To comply with the University's obligations under both DP legislation and FOISA, clerks to the Examination Boards should ensure that the minutes of meetings are prepared so that the recording of discussions about specific students is kept separate from that of general business matters.
 A FOISA front sheet has been developed for this purpose.

-Results will be withheld in accordance with the University's policy on Tuition Fees (which includes provisions governing other student debt) and the University's obligations under the DPA 1998.
+Results will be withheld in accordance with the University's policy on Tuition Fees (which includes provisions governing other student debt) and the University's obligations under the Data Protection legislation.